 Status tab always reflects the internal IP address of the JMX Provider VM, not the external IP address.

 Select the Enable Security Logging checkbox.
 Access to the JMX endpoint is logged to STDOUT by default.
-You can enable this security logging in the JMX Bridge tile configuration by selecting this checkbox, or disable it deselecting this checkbox.
+You can enable security logging in the JMX Bridge tile configuration by selecting this checkbox, or disable it deselecting this checkbox.
 Security logging is enabled by default.

-Security Logging, click Save.
+If you made changes to Security Logging, click Save.